-The Group's operations in the rental housing in Israel segment focus on the development, acquisition, lease, management and maintenance of projects designated for long-term rental housing, as well as the operation and provision of high-standard related residential services (community management, security, sports complexes, apartment fit-out, business services, and so forth).
+The Group's operations in the rental housing in Israel segment focus on the development, acquisition, lease, management and maintenance of projects designated for long-term rental housing, as well as the operation and provision of high-standard related residential services (community management, security, apartment fit-out, business services, and so forth).

-As of the Report Date, the Group has four projects (some active and some at stages of construction), as well as an additional future project that is in preliminary planning stages, as specified below:
+As of the Report Date, the Group has five projects (some active and some at stages of construction), as well as an additional future project, as specified below:

-Name of Project/Property Number of Residential Units Project Status Estimated Completion Date (Year) Project Description 1 Modi'in Residences 67 Active - An active project consisting of 67 residential units, with a GLA of 83 approx. 8,699 sqm and an average apartment size of 130 sqm.
+Name of Project/Property Number of Residential Units Project Status Estimated Completion Date (Year) Project Description 1 Modi'in Residences 67 Active - An active project consisting of 67 residential units, with a GLA of 88approx.
+8,699 sqm and an average apartment size of 130 sqm.
 As of the Report Date, the occupancy rate of the residential units in the project is 100%.
-2 Azrieli Town Tel Aviv 210 Active - Azrieli Town Tel Aviv: July 2022 saw the beginning of tenant move-ins into the Azrieli Town Tel Aviv project, which comprises 210 residential units, with a GLA of approx. 20,184 sqm and an average apartment size of 76 sqm.
+2 Azrieli Town Tel Aviv 210 Active - July 2022 saw the beginning of tenant move-ins into the Azrieli Town Tel Aviv project, which comprises 210 residential units, with a GLA of approx. 20,184 sqm and an average apartment size of 76 sqm.
+As of the Report Date, the occupancy rate of the residential units in the project is 54%.
 The project includes 21 affordable residential units, and the remaining units are on the private market.
-The project is included in benefits under the Encouragement of Capital Investment Law, as stated in Section 25.1.4 below.
-3 Lot 21 (Modi'in) 80 Under construction 2023 During 2024, the tenant move-in stage of the project is expected to begin, with the project comprising 11 residential floors designated for 80 residential units, with a GLA of approx. 5,200 sqm

-and an average apartment size of 63 sqm.

-4 Spiral Tower (Tel Aviv) 171 Under construction 2027 The Spiral Tower, which is under construction, is expected to include, inter alia, approx. 171 residential units, with a GLA of approx. 17,100 sqm and an average apartment size of 100 sqm.
+The project is included in benefits under the Encouragement of Capital Investment Law, as stated in Section 24.1.4 below.
+3 Lot 21 (Modi'in) 80 Under construction 2024 During 2024, the tenant move-in stage of the project is expected to begin, with the project comprising 11 residential floors designated for 80 residential units, with a GLA of approx. 5,200 sqm and an average apartment size of 63 sqm.
+4 Spiral Tower (Tel Aviv) 171 Under construction 2027 The Spiral Tower, which is under construction, is expected to include, inter alia , approx. 171 residential units, with a GLA of approx. 17,100 sqm and an average apartment size of 100 sqm.
+5 Herzliya Glil Yam 147 Under construction 2027 See Section 7.7 above.
+Future project Abraham Hostel (Tel Aviv) 110 (preliminary estimate) Future - The work in the project is estimated to begin in 2029.

-Project in preliminary planning stages

-Abraham Hostel (Tel Aviv) 110 (preliminary estimate) In preliminary planning stages - The project is in preliminary planning stages with work estimated to begin in 2029.
 In view of the fact that the property is mostly leased under a long-term lease, as of the Report Date the property is included in the office and other space for lease segment.

-Total 638
+Tot al 785